 Determining the appropriate level of reliance on experts is important for ASOP compliance.
-Per ASOP 38, Section 3.2, "an actuary may rely on experts concerning those aspects of a model that are outside of the actuary's own area of expertise".
-This section goes on to explain that actuaries who plan to rely on the use of catastrophe models should consider "whether the individual or individuals upon whom the actuary is relying on are the experts in the applicable field" and also "the extent to which the model has been reviewed or opined on by experts in the applicable field".
-Section 3.3.1 also discusses the actuary's responsibility to, "identify which fields of expertise were used in developing or updating the model and should make a reasonable effort to determine if the model is based on generally accepted practices within the applicable fields of expertise".
+Per ASOP 38, Section 3.2 Catastrophe Models Developed by Experts, the actuary may rely on experts in the field in the evaluation of catastrophe models.
+This section goes on to explain that actuaries who plan to rely on the use of catastrophe models should consider "whether the individual or individuals that developed the catastrophe model are experts in the applicable field" and also "the extent to which the catastrophe model has been reviewed or validated by experts in the applicable field".
+Section 3.2.c also discusses the actuary's responsibility to, "whether there are industry or regulatory standards that apply to the catastrophe model or to the testing or validation of the catastrophe model, and whether the catastrophe model has been certified as having met such standards".

-AIR employs a large, full-time professional staff in actuarial science, computer science, insurance and reinsurance, geology, mathematics, meteorology, hydrology and other physical sciences, software engineering, statistics and structural engineering, among other disciplines.
+Verisk employs a large, full-time professional staff in actuarial science, computer science, insurance and reinsurance, geology, mathematics, meteorology, hydrology and other physical sciences, software engineering, statistics, and structural engineering, among other disciplines.
 Most have advanced degrees with approximately 100 holding Ph.Ds.
-AIR scientists and researchers apply general accepted practice in their specific discipline in model creation and validation.
-AIR's diverse team of experts continually strives to improve the accuracy and realism of catastrophe models.
+Verisk scientists and researchers apply general accepted practice in their specific discipline in model creation and validation.
+Verisk's diverse team of experts continually strives to improve the accuracy and realism of catastrophe models.
 However, catastrophe modeling will always remain an inexact science and there are inherent uncertainties and assumptions throughout the model development process.
-AIR is committed to explaining all known sources of uncertainty and how they are treated within the models in our detailed technical documentation.
+Verisk is committed to explaining all known sources of uncertainty and how they are treated within the models in our detailed technical documentation.

 For particular areas of inquiry or less well-studied regions of the world that lack ample historical data, model development requires the use of expert scientific judgment.
-In some situations, AIR supplements in-house knowledge with external expertise using consultants or peer reviewers.
-For example, AIR has solicited external expertise on such topics as the impact of climate change on tropical cyclone activity, frequency estimates for assessing terrorism risk, and pandemic flu, among others.
+In some situations, Verisk supplements in-house knowledge with external expertise using consultants or peer reviewers.
+For example, Verisk has solicited external expertise on such topics as the impact of climate change on tropical cyclone activity, frequency estimates for assessing terrorism risk, and pandemic flu, among others.

-For ongoing areas of research where there is no clear scientific consensus, AIR seeks to provide clients with guidance and modeling best practices in the form of white papers, briefs and, in some cases, alternate credible views of the risk.
+For ongoing areas of research where there is no clear scientific consensus, Verisk seeks to provide clients with guidance and modeling best practices in the form of white papers, briefs and, in some cases, alternate credible views of the risk.

-A complete listing of individuals who have contributed significantly to the U.S. Hurricane Model development, enhancement, testing and/or validation can be found in the Florida Commission for Hurricane Loss Projection Methodology, Latest Submission Documentation (pgs.43-61).
+A complete listing of individuals who have contributed significantly to the U.S. Hurricane Model development, enhancement, testing and/or validation can be found in the Florida Commission for Hurricane Loss Projection Methodology, Latest Submission Documentation (pgs.40-59).

-Credentials and background of experts who have contributed to the development of AIR models can be made available upon request.
+Credentials and background of experts who have contributed to the development of Verisk models can be made available upon request.